danielyxie/bitburner/markdown/bitburner.ns.peek.md

 ## NS.peek() method

-This function is used to peek at the data from a port.
-It returns the first element in the specified port without removing that element.
-If the port is empty, the string “NULL PORT DATA” will be returned.
+Get a copy of the data from a port without popping it.

 <b>Signature:</b>